liamwhite/tiny-linux-bootloader/README.md

 tiny-linux-bootloader
 =====================

-A x86 single sector Linux bootloader that can handle initrd.
+An x86 single sector Linux bootloader that can load initrd or initramfs.
 This bootloader expects to find the kernel immediately after it at sector 1, followed immediately by the initrd.
 Any partitions must start after this.

 ## Features/Purpose